uklibraries/KDL_metadata_guidelines/md_guidelines.md

 ### 2.1 How to Use this Manual

-Descriptive metadata fields submitted by contributors appear below with the following fields.
+###### Descriptive metadata fields submitted by contributors appear below with the following fields:
 - **Title:** human-readable title of the field
 - **Repeatable:** whether the field can be used multiple times or - whether it is unique to an item
 - **Scheme:** how data should be inputted, whether entering free - unstructured text or entering values according to an authority list